 This policy is applicable to NYU equipment acquired with Federal funding.
 Equipment can be acquired through purchase, fabrication, donation or transfer from another institution.

 a.
 Roles and Responsibilities

 - The PI will ensure the policy and procedures described in this document are followed.
-PI’s will also ensure pre-acquisition screening of major equipment (normally equipment over $100,000 unless a lower threshold is required by the sponsor) to avoid unnecessary purchases.
+PIs will also ensure pre-acquisition screening of major equipment to avoid unnecessary purchases.

-- Department Administrators (DA’s) establish and maintain equipment and property records for their assigned area in a timely, complete and accurate manner.
+- Department Administrators (DA’s) establish and maintain equipment and property records (including inventory reconciliations) for their assigned area in a timely, complete and accurate manner.
 This includes reporting any loss, damage or theft of equipment acquired with Federal funding to the Asset Management Office and the Office of Sponsored Programs (OSP);

 - Asset Custodians and Users are any staff faculty or student using NYU or equipment acquired with Federal funding.
 They must provide accurate, timely and complete information regarding equipment/property status and use and maintain assets in a responsible manner, including taking security precautions to discourage loss and theft of assets.